 The term dry drunk is used as a pejorative in AA circles to describe people who aren’t working the program.
 It tends to be said in a judgmental way and for this reason may be considered an unhelpful description.
 It can also be used in an unfair way that amounts to victim blaming.
 Just because an individual is struggling in recovery does not necessarily mean that they are doing anything wrong.
 A significant number of alcoholics have a dual diagnosis which means that they have another mental health problem to contend with as well as their addiction.
 Describing such people as dry drunks is just ignoring their real problems and is therefore damaging.

 The first step of avoiding dry drunk syndrome is recognizing the symptoms.
 The individual needs to be committed fully to recovery and to regularly monitor their own progress.
 They need to understand that recovery is a lifelong commitment that requires continued change and effort.
-After a few years the pace of change slows down, but it should never stop completely.
-If life in recovery does not feel satisfying and fulfilling for much of the time it is a sign that something is not quite right.
-It is vital that the individual looks closely at what is going wrong and remedies the situation.
+After a few years, the pace slows down, but it should never stop completely.
+If life in recovery does not feel satisfying and fulfilling for much of the time, it is a sign that something is not quite right.
+It is vital that the individual looks closely at what is going wrong and remedies the situation or seeks help.